 Elevated blood pressure.
 Elevated blood pressure is a systolic pressure ranging from 120 to 129 mm Hg and a diastolic pressure below (not above) 80 mm Hg.
 Elevated blood pressure tends to get worse over time unless steps are taken to control blood pressure.
 Elevated blood pressure may also be called prehypertension.

 Stage 1 hypertension.
 Stage 1 hypertension is a systolic pressure ranging from 130 to 139 mm Hg or a diastolic pressure ranging from 80 to 89 mm Hg.

 Stage 2 hypertension.
-More severe hypertension, stage 2 hypertension is a systolic pressure of 140 mm Hg or higher or a diastolic pressure of 90 mm Hg or higher.
+More-severe hypertension, stage 2 hypertension is a systolic pressure of 140 mm Hg or higher or a diastolic pressure of 90 mm Hg or higher.

 Both numbers in a blood pressure reading are important.
-But after age 50, the systolic reading is even more significant.
+But after age 50, the systolic reading is even more important.
 Isolated systolic hypertension is a condition in which the diastolic pressure is normal (less than 80 mm Hg) but systolic pressure is high (greater than or equal to 130 mm Hg).
 This is a common type of high blood pressure among people older than 65.

 Your doctor may ask you to record your blood pressure at home to provide additional information and confirm if you have high blood pressure.